19hours/sg-statutes/Acts/Accountants Act.md

 ### Duty to report change in particulars

-14\.—(1) Every public accountant shall, whenever there is any change in his name or any of his relevant particulars as recorded in the Register of Public Accountants, notify the Registrar of such change within 30 days thereof in such manner as the Oversight Committee may require.
+14\.—(1) Every public accountant shall, whenever there is any change in his name, residential address or any other of his relevant particulars as recorded in the Register of Public Accountants, notify the Registrar of such change within 30 days thereof in such manner as the Oversight Committee may require.

+[Act 35 of 2014 wef 03/01/2016]

 (2) Any person who fails, without reasonable excuse, to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

+(3) Where the public accountant has changed his residential address and has made a report of the change under section 8 of the National Registration Act, the public accountant is to be taken to have informed the Registrar of the change of residential address in compliance with subsection (1).

+[Act 35 of 2014 wef 03/01/2016]

 [Accountants 2001 Ed., s.
 16]